Republican chairman of Arizona county calls state-led election review ‘dangerous’ as tensions rise over 2020 recount

 The dueling meetings next week could deepen tensions in a state that has already seen numerous angry public protests over the election.

-In response to Republican complaints about the election, county officials ordered two new forensic audits of the county’s election machines, hiring federally certified firms to conduct the review.
-Those both ended in February and found the machines provided an accurate counting of the ballots.
+In response to Republican complaints about the election, county officials ordered two forensic audits of the county’s election machines, hiring federally certified firms to conduct the review.
+Those both ended in February and found the machines provided an accurate ballot count.

 The flare-up this week comes as Cyber Ninjas is otherwise being forced to pause its recount efforts because the state Senate rented the Coliseum only through Friday.
 Next week, the state-owned facility will be used by local high schools for graduation ceremonies.